statsplotly package

 A SubplotGridFormatter instance.

-set_common_coloraxis(shared_grid_axis: str) SubplotGridFormatter
+set_common_coloraxis(shared_grid_axis: SharedGridAxis) SubplotGridFormatter

-Set a common coloraxis along a shared grid axis
+Set a common coloraxis along a shared grid axis.

 Parameters: